ostinelli/syn/INTERNALS.md

     These tables are owned by the `syn_backbone` process, so that if the related scope processes were to crash, the data is not lost and the scope processes can easily recover.
-  * The 2 newly created scope processes each join a sub-cluster (one for registry, one for process groups) with the other processes in the Erlang distributed cluster that handle the same Scope (which have the same name).
+  * The 2 newly created scope processes each join a subcluster (one for registry, one for process groups) with the other processes in the Erlang distributed cluster that handle the same Scope (which have the same name).

-### Sub-cluster protocol
+### Subcluster protocol

 #### Joining